QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-09-10-how-to-use-postman-to-connect-to-our-apis-e4b947.md

 tags: [getting-started,api]
 date: 2025-09-10 23:42:15
 updatedBy: andrew
-updated: 2025-09-12 00:29:08
+updated: 2025-09-14 23:28:42
 likes: 0
 ---

 **What is Postman?**

-Postman is a powerful and user-friendly tool that takes a lot of the complexity out of working with APIs.
+Postman is a powerful and user-friendly tool that takes a lot of the complexity out of testing APIs.

-It is an API platform developers to design build, test and collaborate on APIs (Application Programming Interfaces).
+It is an API platform for developers to design build, test and collaborate on APIs (Application Programming Interfaces).

 **Why use Postman?**